VHS to DVD or VHS to a Digital? Which Is Best?

 Convert DVDs to Digital in the Future

-A growing trend is to convert DVD to mp4 for the same reasons as converting videotapes to digital.
-Many new computers no longer offer DVD players and DVD owners want to share their videos with children and friends.
+A growing trend is to convert DVDs to mp4 for the same reasons as converting videotapes to digital.
+Many new computers no longer offer DVD players, and owners want to share their videos with children and friends.

 Click HERE to see DVD to mp4 conversion in detail.

-Digital can be considered cheap insurance if you choose DVDs.
+Digital files are cheap insurance if you choose DVDs.

 1. Call or text Jamey: 720 204-5464